WELCOME TO MY "EXTRA" BLOG, WHERE I KEEP MY ANSWERS TO FREQUENTLY ASKED QUESTIONS

 MORE THAN YOU EVER WANTED TO KNOW ABOUT LAURIE

 I live in a small town in Arkansas.
-I have been married to a wonderful man for over 45 years!
-(I know what you're thinking - nobody stays married for 45 years any more.
-You do if your husband is a very patient, laid back, loving guy, and somehow I was lucky enough to get him).
+I have been married to my sweetheart since 1969!
+Don't leave a comment telling me you weren't even born then!
+I don't feel old, so I have trouble accepting my age.
 We have a daughter and a son, both of whom have spouses that we love.
 We have five grandchildren, ranging in age from 5 months to 12 years.
-Right now, we have one dog (we normally have several dogs, but our grand dogs make up for it, since we often dog sit for them).
+Right now, we have one dog (we normally have several dogs, but our grand dogs make up for our current shortage of dogs, since we often dog sit for them).
 Elsie is an English Setter and is one of the best dogs I've ever had (yeah, I do say that about every dog I have).

 I grew up in the town where I currently live.
 My husband and I married while we were both in college.
 When he graduated, he went into the military, and we were stationed in Augusta, Georgia and at Fort Monmouth, New Jersey, before he was sent to Viet Nam.